Rohitk45k/Ecommerce_-Order-Analysis-Dashboards-/README.md

 # Ecommerce_-Order-Analysis-Dashboards
 **Project Preview**

-This project involves the analysis of an E-commerce order dataset using tools like Excel (update as per what you used).
+This project involves the analysis of an E-commerce order dataset using tools like Excel .
 The goal is to extract meaningful business insights such as top-selling products, sales trends, profit margins, and customer behavior to support data-driven decision making.
 **Key Features**
  Data cleaning and preprocessing
  Sales performance analysis (monthly/quarterly/yearly)